 Specialized Montessori Materials (practical life, Montessori 3-part cards vocabulary cards, etc.).

-Like the practical life activities from Montessori n’ Such, many of these materials are inexpensive and easy to add to any home.
+Many of these materials are inexpensive and easy to add to any home.

 For Small Hands (products specifically for Montessori at home)